≡ Menu

 Cause of Hemivertebra in Dogs

 Unfortunately, as of yet, researchers have yet to determine the cause of hemivertebra in dogs.
-What is known is that this condition is a congenital one (which means inherited and present from birth) and that some dog breeds seem to be at an increased risk for developing this condition which implies that a genetic factor is likely to be in play.
+What is known is that this condition is a congenital one (which means inherited and present from birth) and that some dog breeds seem to be at an increased risk for developing this condition, implying that a genetic factor is likely to be in play.

 Breeds such as…